chupakraw/reddit_compact_userscript/README.md

 https://old.reddit.com/user/TehVulpez/comments/

 # Instructions for ios:
-Go to the App store and download the Userscripts app for browser extensions.
+- Go to the App store and download the Userscripts app for browser extensions.

-You also need a text editor to write and safe javascript files.
+- You also need a text editor to write and safe javascript files.
 I used Koder Code Editor but there are potentially better options.
 Download an app that can save .js files if you don't have one.

-After downloading Userscripts, go to the iphone Settings > Safari > Extensions.
+- After downloading Userscripts, go to the iphone Settings > Safari > Extensions.

-Under Allow These Extensions click on Userscripts and turn on and set Allow Websites to Allow.
+- Under Allow These Extensions click on Userscripts and turn on and set Allow Websites to Allow.

-Next, open the Userscripts app and set the directory.
+- Next, open the Userscripts app and set the directory.
 Remember this directory for saving your .js file to.

-Now copy the code in reddit_compact_userscript.js.
+- Now copy the code in reddit_compact_userscript.js.

-Go to your text editor and paste the code and save the file.
+- Go to your text editor and paste the code and save the file.

-Make sure this file is either saved or copied to the Userscripts app directory you set earlier.
+- Make sure this file is either saved or copied to the Userscripts app directory you set earlier.

-In Safari, go to an old.reddit.com url
+- In Safari, go to an old.reddit.com url and check if it works.

+- You might need to enable the script.
+To the left of the url in the address bar click on the 'aA' and go to userscripts.

+- You should see your script.
+Click on the script to enable it if it's not highlighted.

+- If you don't see the script make sure the file is in the Userscripts app directory.